webplatform/docs/apis/filesystem/FileSystem/index.md

 ---
 title: FileSystem
-tags:
-  0: API
-  1: Objects
-  3: FileSystemAPI
-readiness: 'Ready to Use'
-standardization_status: 'W3C Working Draft'
 notes:
   - 'Out of date; feature discontinued.
 See http://www.w3.org/TR/file-system-api/.'
+readiness: 'Ready to Use'
+standardization_status: 'W3C Working Draft'
 summary: "In the File System API, a FileSystem object represents a file system.
 The object is the argument of a successful callback of requestFileSystem().\n"
+tags:
+  0: API
+  1: Objects
+  3: FileSystemAPI
 uri: apis/filesystem/FileSystem

 ---
-# FileSystem

-## Summary
+## <span>Summary</span>

 In the File System API, a FileSystem object represents a file system.
 The object is the argument of a successful callback of requestFileSystem().

 **Out of date; feature discontinued.
 See [http://www.w3.org/TR/file-system-api](http://www.w3.org/TR/file-system-api/).**

-## Properties
+## <span>Properties</span>

 API Name
 :   Summary

 [name](/apis/filesystem/FileSystem/name)
 :   The name of the file system.
 The specifics of naming filesystems is unspecified, but a name must be unique across the list of exposed file systems.